Akbonline/AlgoWiz-Data-Structures-and-Algorithm-Visualizers/README.md

 ## Contributing

-Feel Free to contact me at akshatbajpai.biz@gmail.com for any kind of comments, feedback, queries, explanations, critics, etc. Do checkout my other complete portfolio at http://akbexpo.blogspot.com/ I would love to hear from you!
+Feel Free to contact me at akshatbajpai.biz@gmail.com (Or just comment on my blogpost at: https://akbexpo.blogspot.com/2020/05/data-structures-and-algorithms.html) for any kind of comments, feedback, queries, explanations, critics, etc. Do checkout my other projects at http://akbexpo.blogspot.com/ I would love to hear from y'all!

+## TODO:
+* Improve the Latency: Packaging through pyinstaller is kinda sucky...
+* Make a better OOP model
+* Fix Switching Issues
+* Adding more algorithms to it: Binary & Linear Search/ Sorting Algorithms

 ## Author